-Find this excellent gastro-pub, housed in a 17th century inn, in the centre of the village, opposite All Saints Church.
+Find this good gastro-pub with rooms, housed in a 17th century inn, in the centre of the village, opposite All Saints Church.

 You can eat at the bar, the pretty garden or in the purpose-built conservatory restaurant.